 Let the words be their own.
-You can make this very practical by working with your children to write down things that you are grateful for.
+You can make this very practical by working with your children to write down things you are grateful for.
 What are you grateful for as a family?
 What are you grateful for as the father or mother of the house?
-Doing this together not only builds a culture of gratitude but it also gets your child’s mind going.
+Doing this together not only builds a culture of gratitude but also gets your child’s mind going.

 Dear Heavenly Father, Thank you for mum, dad, grandma, my friends, my teachers, my pet, my lovely home, and my dog.
 Watch over them for me.
 Amen